-Izzy gets one after jumping in a box marked 'radioactive' in Total Drama Island.
+- Izzy gets one after jumping in a box marked 'radioactive' in Total Drama.
 She then complains to Noah that there wasn't a radio in the box at all.

-There is a sort of colored glass, named "uranium glass" because it is tinted with uranium salts, which was extremely popular in the beginning of the 20th century.
-This was the primary use of uranium before its role in nuclear applications became more prominent (uranium's existence was posited in 1789, and pure uranium was isolated in 1841; uranium minerals were well known in antiquity); ceramic glazes and glass containing small amounts of uranium oxide as a coloring agent have been found in Roman ruins dating back to the first century CE.
-It can be yellow to green or even blue, depending on the actual tinting composition, and is often smoky or opaque, but invariably glows neon green under UV light, including direct sunlight.
+- There is a sort of colored glass, named "uranium glass" because it is tinted with uranium salts, which was extremely popular in the beginning of the 20th century.
+This was the primary use of uranium before its role in nuclear applications became more prominent. note It can be yellow to green or even blue, depending on the actual tinting composition, and is often smoky or opaque, but invariably glows neon green under UV light, including direct sunlight.

 - According to Terry Pratchett, back when he was the press officer for British Nuclear Fuels, TV news crews used to arrange for a sickly green glow in the background so the viewers would know it was a nuclear power station.